 Originally published June 2018

 Under our Hamilton Autism Program umbrella, Woodview has two separate Children and Teen programs that were each started at different times.
 In 2005 the Ministry of Children and Youth Services (MCYS) approached Woodview to provide services to help children and young teens with ASD between the ages of 13-15 ease their transition into high school (a tough transition for many, not just people with ASD).
 This program runs out of Delta High School in Hamilton.
 A few years later in 2007, the Ministry recognized the need to provide skill-based respite services to support children, youth and adolescents ranging from 7-12 and 15-18 years old.
-There was a community process that voted for Woodview’s proposal to start up groups, which we have been running out of our Mischa Weisz Centre on 1900 Main Street West for a number of years.
+There was a community process that voted for Woodview’s proposal to start up groups, which we have been for a number of years.

 How was the program created / developed?

 Woodview originally started doing these groups for youth back in 1989.
 Woodview already had a new adult residential program in place, but it was clear early on that there was a need to start teaching some basic life and social skills at a younger age.
 It was a natural progression toward a very unique model that over the years has been studied and copied by other agencies and professionals in both Canada and the United States.
 In the model we began supporting children and continued to support many of the same children through their teen, adolescent, young adult and adult years.
 Though there has been a shift in Adult Developmental Services in the past five years that forced us to change this model, we still find opportunities to support our younger clients as they age into adulthood.